viky-ai/website/blog/_posts/2019-12-17-agent-number/2019-12-17-agent-numbers.md

 Here are a few letter numbers:

 * twenty (20)
-* two hundred and forty-two (242)
+* two hundred and forty-two and a half (242.5)
-* one hundred and sixty thousand four hundred and thirty-two (160432)
+* one hundred and sixty thousand four hundred and thirty-two (160 432)
-* two hundred fifty billion three hundred twenty million one hundred sixty thousand four hundred thirty-two (250320160432)
+* two hundred fifty billion three hundred twenty million one hundred sixty thousand four hundred thirty-two (250 320 160 432)

-## Ordinal numbers
+## Approximate numbers

 Numbers can be expressed in many other ways.
 They can be very fuzzy, for example, what do we do with the following examples?